tdd3vlp/frontend-project-44/README.md

 'Prime Number Check':

-_Allows user to gues if the given number is prime or not._
+_Allows user to guess if the given number is prime or not._
 [![asciicast](./assets/gif/644770.gif)](https://asciinema.org/a/lrjPs0UBNaUHQSZKurguAt6Sy)